Searle–Derrida debate: Derrida's response

-Searle on il n'y a pas de hors-texte
+Further comments by Searle

 According to Searle, the consistent pattern of Derrida's rhetoric is:

 (a) announce a preposterous thesis, e.g. "there is no outside-text" (il n'y a pas de hors-texte);

 (b) when challenged on (a) respond that you have been misunderstood and revise the claim in (a) such that it becomes a truism, e.g. "'il n'y a pas de hors-texte' means nothing else: there is nothing outside contexts";

 (c) when the reformulation from (b) is acknowledged then proceed as if the original formulation from (a) was accepted.
-The revised idea—for example that everything exists in some context—is a banality, but a charade ensues as if the original claim—nothing exists outside of text[sic]—had been established.
+The revised idea—for example that everything exists in some context—is a banality, but a charade ensues as if the original claim—nothing exists outside of text—had been established.

 In 1995, Searle gave a brief reply to Derrida in The Construction of Social Reality.
 He called Derrida's conclusion "preposterous" and stated that "Derrida, as far as I can tell, does not have an argument.
 He simply declares that there is nothing outside of texts (Il n'y a pas de 'hors-texte)."
 Then, in Limited Inc., Derrida "apparently takes it all back", claiming that he meant only "the banality that everything exists in some context or other!"
 Derrida and others like him present "an array of weak or even nonexistent arguments for a conclusion that seems preposterous".
-(Note: Searle's reference here is not to anything forwarded in the debate, but to a mistranslation of the phrase "il n'y a pas dehors du texte," ("There is no outside-text") which appears in Derrida's Of Grammatology.)